National Assessment of Educational Progress (NAEP)

 ADVANCED represents superior performance at each grade assessed.

 Information about how students with disabilities are included in the NAEP is available here.

 WHY IS NAEP IMPORTANT?

-Beginning in 2014 the Office of Special Education Programs (OSEP) at the U.S. Dept. of Education (ED) instituted a revised approach to the way it determines how states are implementing the Individuals with Disabilities Education Act, known as Results Driven Accountability.
+Beginning in 2014 the Office of Special Education Programs (OSEP) at the U.S. Dept. of Education (ED) instituted a revised approach to the way it determines how states are implementing the Individuals with Disabilities Education Act, known as Results Driven Accountability (RDA).
 According to ED this change in accountability represented a significant and long-overdue raising of the bar for special education.
 (Read our report on the RDA state determination process after 5 years.)